• Skip to primary navigation

 Tall image of grilled chicken leg quarters over sauteed yellow squash.

-You don't have to pair this grilled bok choy with Asian flavors by any means, but it definitely doesn't hurt!
-Try some grilled boneless chicken thighs or grilled chicken quarters marinated in my Japanese steakhouse or teriyaki chicken marinade.
+Pair with grilled boneless chicken thighs or chicken quarters marinated in my Japanese steakhouse or teriyaki chicken marinade.
 Enjoy!

 You can find all of my easy and flavorful chicken marinades right here!